The trial of Metropolitan Tychikos: When the Church “washes its hands”

 And here two crucial questions arise:

-2. If it is invalid – how can the appeal in Constantinople confirm it?
+2. If it is invalid, how can the appeal in Constantinople confirm it?

-Reaction of the faithful
+The reaction of the faithful

 The sermons of Tychikos were marked by simplicity and inner strength, far removed from the political rhetoric that so often corrupts ecclesiastical discourse.
-Therefore, when the news of his suspension was announced in May, spontaneous protests erupted throughout the Metropolis: people gathered in public squares, wrote letters of appeal, and petitioned the Archbishop to reconsider.
+When his suspension was announced, spontaneous protests erupted across the Metropolis: parishioners gathered in squares, wrote petitions, and pleaded for reconsideration.
+The choirs of Paphos even issued a statement declaring that “the voice of truth was silenced by the voice of fear.”

 Voices are even being raised calling for the cessation of church funding.